spack/spack/lib/spack/docs/getting_started.rst

 * There are reports that some packages will not build with PGI, including ``libpciaccess`` and ``openssl``.
 A workaround is to build these packages with another compiler and then use them as dependencies for PGI-build packages.
-For example:
+For example,

   .. code-block:: console